Tag: Marnie (Page 2 of 3)

 With original vocalist Client B leaving the band in 2010, the future looked uncertain for CLIENT but with the release of the preceding singles ‘You Can Dance’ and ‘Refuge’, new lead vocalist Client N was revealed.
 ‘Authority’ starts with a news monologue that states “The prime goal of government is to protect the minority of the opulent from the majority…”

 Client A remains the driving force behind the act, but has now been joined musically by David Francolini – a producer / musician with a pretty diverse musical background.
-She kindly spoke about what motivated her to reboot CLIENT, some of the act’s history and what we can expect from the new album.
+She kindly spoke about what motivated her to reboot CLIENT and some of the act’s history.

 There is a new member in Client N, and production duties on ‘Authority’ have been taken over by David Francolini, formally of Dragons and indie rock bands Levitation and Strangelove.
 How does it feel to return after what appears to have been an uncertain number of years?